ekedonald/Implementing-CICD-Pipeline-for-Terraform-using-Jenkins/README.md

 * Click on the `Available Plugins` tab.

+* If everyting is successful then click `restart jenkins`. _**Note**: You may need to refresh your browser if the restart takes a long time.
+If this happens, your docker container may exit and Jenkins will no longer load on your browser._

 * Go to your terminal and run the follwing command to check the status of the container:

 ```sh
 docker ps -a
 ```

+*

 * Search and tick the following plugins: **GitHub Integration**, **AWS Credentials** and **Terraform**.